mk0y/along-test-case-puppy-spa/README.md

 4. Vercel for deplyment (Nest.js API is Vercel functions)
 5. TailwindCSS for styling

+Some obesrvations: for the MVP Nest.js might be overkill.
+But, everything should be evaluated before beginning.
+Monorepo is a good practice before going to microservice based architecture.
+It should slowly separate once the app becomes bigger, also better from developer experience POV.

+More complex setup and possible migration to e.g. AWS for custom load balancing and microservice orchestration, should be evaluated much later.
+MVP should first be built using serverless prodviders like Vercel, Koyeb, etc.

 Example of the app:

 <img width="1670" alt="image" src="https://github.com/user-attachments/assets/f6a80c6a-5566-405e-96b5-1d93a2b5ddda" />